vmchale/phash/README.md

 ### Script

-On many platforms, you can install the command-line tool with a script, viz.
+On many platforms, you can install the command-line tool with a script:

 ```
 curl -sSl https://raw.githubusercontent.com/vmchale/phash/master/bash/install.sh | sh -s